Driving Directions to Disneyland Paris

 • Nationality stickers must be applied to rear bumpers for older cars, not already carrying the European stars emblem and nationality as part of its permanent number (licence) plate.

 • Headlamp converters are compulsory for British (left-hand drive) cars.
-Dipped headlights should be used in poor daytime visibility such as heavy rain and fog.
+Dipped headlights should be used even in daytime in poor visibility such as heavy rain and fog.

 • Minimum driving age is 18 for a car.